Stock market: Stock exchange

 The New York Stock Exchange (NYSE) is a physical exchange, with a hybrid market for placing orders electronically from any location as well as on the trading floor.
 Orders executed on the trading floor enter by way of exchange members and flow down to a floor broker, who submits the order electronically to the floor trading post for the Designated market maker ("DMM") for that stock to trade the order.
 The DMM's job is to maintain a two-sided market, making orders to buy and sell the security when there are no other buyers or sellers.
 If a bid–ask spread exists, no trade immediately takes place – in this case, the DMM may use their own resources (money or stock) to close the difference.
 Once a trade has been made, the details are reported on the "tape" and sent back to the brokerage firm, which then notifies the investor who placed the order.
 Computers play an important role, especially for program trading.

 The NASDAQ is an electronic exchange, where all of the trading is done over a computer network.
 The process is similar to the New York Stock Exchange.
 One or more NASDAQ market makers will always provide a bid and ask the price at which they will always purchase or sell 'their' stock.

 The Paris Bourse, now part of Euronext, is an order-driven, electronic stock exchange.
 It was automated in the late 1980s.
 Prior to the 1980s, it consisted of an open outcry exchange.
 Stockbrokers met on the trading floor of the Palais Brongniart.
 In 1986, the CATS trading system was introduced, and the order matching system was fully automated.

 People trading stock will prefer to trade on the most popular exchange since this gives the largest number of potential counter parties (buyers for a seller, sellers for a buyer) and probably the best price.
 However, there have always been alternatives such as brokers trying to bring parties together to trade outside the exchange.
 Some third markets that were popular are Instinet, and later Island and Archipelago (the latter two have since been acquired by Nasdaq and NYSE, respectively).
 One advantage is that this avoids the commissions of the exchange.
 However, it also has problems such as adverse selection.
 Financial regulators have probed dark pools.

 Market participant

-Market participants include individual retail investors, institutional investors (e.g., pension funds, insurance companies, mutual funds, index funds, exchange-traded funds, hedge funds, investor groups, banks and various other financial institutions), and also publicly traded corporations trading in their own shares.
+Market participants include individual retail investors, institutional investors (pension funds, insurance companies, mutual funds, index funds, exchange-traded funds, hedge funds, investor groups, banks and various other financial institutions), and also publicly traded corporations trading in their own shares.
 Robo-advisors, which automate investment for individuals, are also major participants.

 Stock market participation post-2020 pandemic

-In 2021, the value of world stock markets experienced an increase of 26.5%, amounting to US$22.3 trillion.
-Developing countries contributed US$9.9 trillion and developed countries US$12.4 trillion.
+In 2021, the value of world stock markets increased by 26.5%, reaching US$22.3 trillion.
 Asia and Oceania accounted for 45%, Europe had 37%, and America had 16%, while Africa had 2% of the global market.